SufficientlySecure/document-viewer/art/new/sources/readme.txt

 Things to do:
 ==============
+- Redo the remaining icons in order to have script-resizable SVG sources.

-Align button content to a common baseline (for different items) Redo magnifying glass icons with current icontemplate and:
+- Align button content to a common baseline (for different items)
-	for quick zoom ---> add a ruler under the lens Absolutely redo the triangles in outline view!!!
+- Quick zoom ---> add a ruler under the lens instead of the plus (+) symbol.
+- Absolutely redo the triangles in outline view!!!
 They are too big and obtrusive.